 Psychology as a Discipline

-Psychology is a discipline which studies about human behavior,mental processes, experiences in different contexts:
+Psychology is a discipline that studies about human behaviour, mental processes, experiences in different contexts:

 - It makes us understand how our mind works and how certain mental processes result in a specific type of behaviour.